hamzafarooq/hamzafarooq/README.md

 **Academic Roles**

-In addition to my entrepreneurial endeavors, I serve as an adjunct professor at institutions such as Stanford University, UCLA, MIT, the University of Minnesota, and Oxford.
+In addition to my entrepreneurial endeavors, I serve as an adjunct professor at institutions such as Stanford Continuing Education, UCLA, MIT, the University of Minnesota and a few more.
 In these roles, I bridge the gap between academic theory and real-world AI applications, sharing my knowledge and experience with the next generation of innovators. :contentReference[oaicite:1]{index=1}

 **Professional Background**